kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

   - Explain the concepts of data modeling and data flow diagrams.
   - Provide practical examples and exercises for creating data models and diagrams.
-  - Discuss the role of IT business analysts in data modeling and analysis activities.
+  - Discuss the role of business analysts in data modeling and analysis activities.

 - 7.3 Assessing Solution Feasibility and Cost-Benefit Analysis

   - Discuss techniques for assessing solution feasibility and conducting cost-benefit analysis.
-  - Highlight the role of IT business analysts in evaluating the economic viability of proposed solutions.
+  - Highlight the role of business analysts in evaluating the economic viability of proposed solutions.
   - Provide guidance on considering factors such as project costs, benefits, and risks in the analysis.

 - 7.4 Data Visualization and Dashboard Design